EternityForest/PuzzleBlocs/README.md

 ## Gridfinity

 There is a gridfinity holder block you can use, it is a 221M size.
-However, gridfinity tiles are 42mm and we are 50mm for a 221, so there is wasted space on all sides for the connector.
+However, gridfinity tiles are 42mm and we are 50mm for a 221, so there is wasted space on all sides for the connector, and it does not sit perfectly centered.

+Right now only 1x1 gridfinity blocks can be used.
+Larger adapters, or even a tilable adapter system TBD.

+This does not aim to replace Gridfinity, it just aims to cover more 3D layered and nonrectangular uses, while keeping compatibility.

 ## Spec